-Guidelines for MNEs › Specific instances
+Guidelines for MNEs › Specific instances database description

 The Guidelines are the only government-backed international instrument on responsible business conduct with a built-in grievance mechanism – specific instances.
 Under this mechanism, NCPs are obliged to provide a platform for discussion and assistance to stakeholders to help find a resolution for issues arising from the alleged non-observance of the Guidelines.
 NCPs must do so in a manner that is impartial, predictable, equitable, and compatible with the principles and standards of the Guidelines.